Otters: Profile and Information

 Sea otter

 Sea otters are known as marine mammals (Enhydra lutris) and live along North America’s Pacific coast.
-The shallow waters of the Bering Strait as well as Kamchatka, and as far south as Japan, were part of their native habitat.
+The Bering Strait and Kamchatka shallow waters, as far south as Japan, were part of their native habitat.

-At the time, when the 1911 Fur Seal Treaty granted them protection, only a few sea otters existed when the fur trade had become financially unviable.
+At the time when the 1911 Fur Seal Treaty granted them protection, only a few sea otters existed when the fur trade had become financially unviable.
 Sea otters consume shellfish and other invertebrates (especially clams, abalone, and sea urchins).

 The density of prey otters hunt affects their populations.
 Since the otter food supply is easier to excavate from rocky-bottom habitats, more otters prefer to live in waters with rocky bottoms, having access to shallow-burrowing prey, as opposed to soft-bottom habitats.